With that in mind, the LG G7 is the next smartphone expected to come from the South Korean company and it looks like we'll see it during the Spring.

 The LG G7 will offer advancements in processor compared to the G6, as all succeeding flagships do, but which chipset this will be remains to be seen.

 Unlike many of the 2017 flagships, the G6 features the Qualcomm Snapdragon 821 rather than the Snapdragon 835.
-It's been claimed that Samsung has first dibs on the Snapdragon 845, though this hasn't been confirmed so depending on the G7's timing, it could feature the 845 platform.
+It's been claimed that Samsung has first dibs on the Snapdragon 845, though plenty of phones are now launching with the 845 platform so we'd expect the LG G7 to feature Qualcomm Snapdragon 845.

 The G6 has 4GB of RAM, 32GB of internal memory and microSD support for storage expansion so we're expecting at least that on the G7.
 A couple of devices, such as the OnePlus 5T and the Samsung Galaxy Note 8 offer 6GB of RAM so perhaps LG will make the jump for the G7 though nothing has been rumoured as yet.